shiki55/course-registration-system/README.md

         - section id: 11111114

     - "Databases" (has prerequisite requirement to complete 'Introduction to Computer Systems')
-        - section id: 11111116
+        - section id: 11111116\
-        \*login as "Ketanji Jackson" to test the prerequisite check
+        \*login as "Ketanji Jackson" and add this course section to test prerequisite check

     - "Distributed Systems" (has instructor approval required)
         - section id: 11111117